nixworks/public/news/2008/06/28/index.md

 ##### State government
 ### [ The state government of India's Jammu and Kashmir has rebuked the decision to transfer forested land to Amarnath shrine following wide protests across the state. ](/news/2008/06/28/the-state-government-of-india-s-jammu-and-kashmir-has-rebuked-the-decision-to-transfer-forested-land-to-amarnath-shrine-following-wide-prot.md)
-_Context: Amarnath Yatra, state government, Jammu and Kashmir, protests, India_
+_Context: state government, India, Amarnath Yatra, Jammu and Kashmir, protests_

 ##### Los Angeles Dodgers
 ### [ The Los Angeles Dodgers become only the fifth team in modern major league baseball history to win a game in which they didn't get a hit, defeating the Anaheim Angels 1-0. ](/news/2008/06/28/the-los-angeles-dodgers-become-only-the-fifth-team-in-modern-major-league-baseball-history-to-win-a-game-in-which-they-didn-t-get-a-hit-de.md)